ianmacdougald/Codices/README.md

 # CodexIanMore

-CodexIanMore adds more classes and frameworks for playing with the procedures established by [CodexIan](https://github.com/ianmacdougald/CodexIan).
+CodexIanMore adds more classes and frameworks for playing with the procedures established by [CodexIan](https://github.com/ianmacdougald/CodexIan), most of which are only half-baked and are also undocumented.

 ## Installation